 Since their creation, Universal Monsters have found their place among horror fans who have since turned them into beloved icons.
 From Frankenstein to Dracula to Wolf Man and more, these monsters have surpassed their screen presence.
 They’ve become household names, featured in pop culture for generations.
-One of the more well-known icons is that of Frankenstein, created from the young mind of Mary Shelley.
-And since its inception in 1818, Frankenstein has seen its fair share of adaptations, both retellings and reinterpretations.
+One of the more well-known icons is that of Frankenstein, created by the young mind of Mary Shelley.
+Since its inception in 1818, Frankenstein has seen its fair share of adaptations, both retellings and reinterpretations.

 With the newly released horror/comedy Lisa Frankenstein, from director Zelda Williams and writer Diablo Cody, there’s no better time to explore films inspired by the infamous creature.
-From animated features to grindhouse shock-feasts, each of these seven films offers an unique perspective on Shelley’s timeless story.
+From animated features to grindhouse shock feasts, each of these seven films offers a unique perspective on Shelley’s timeless story.

 Frankenhooker (1990)